 Aside from this, the two most common mistakes made by new arrangers are these: not allowing time to breathe, and over-writing in the upper registers.
 Bear in mind that high sustained notes are physically tiring on any wind instrument, but especially on horns.
 At worst, you may destroy your player’s embouchure.

 If in doubt, ask the player.
-Session musicians are unrivalled experts on what’s playable and what’s not.
+Session musicians are unrivaled experts on what’s playable and what’s not.

 Alternatively, if you want a horn arrangement that’s playable and memorable – something that lifts your track to the next level – how about handing it over to a professional.
 Do you think that’s beyond your budget as a working musician?
 Actually, it isn’t.

 Supreme Tracks gives you access to superb BRASS ARRANGERS at rates you can easily afford.
 And once you’re happy with the arrangement, we can also provide you with world-class BRASS SECTION RECORDING SERVICES.

 Send us your project and we’ll do a free assessment on how to make your tracks blow with steam.